Page updated 3/06/2014

 considered for an interview.

-error free, and concise federal style résumé as outlined in our
+error free, and concise federal style resume as outlined in our

-The Book of U.S. Government Jobs.
+federal resume section.
 With today’s word processors and spell

 check functions there isn’t any reason to send in an application with misspelled